reframejs/reframe/docs/overview.template.md

 - Code splitting.
   <br/>
   Every page loads two scripts:
-  A script shared and cached accross all pages that include common code such as React and polyfills, and a (typically lightweight) script that is specific to the page.
+  A script shared and cached accross all pages that includes common code such as React and polyfills, and a script that is specific to the page and that is typically lightweight.
   This means that a page requiring KB-heavy libraries won't affect the KB-size of other pages.
 - Optimal HTTP caching.
   <br/>